hypo69/hypo/docs/gemini/out/en/explainer/src/ai/openai/_examples/__init__.md

 ### Potential Errors/Improvements

 *   **Missing Documentation:** While there are docstrings, they are quite rudimentary.
 More descriptive documentation explaining the purpose of `MODE` and the role of this module within the `hypotez` project would greatly enhance readability and understanding.
-*   **Redundant `MODE` Definitions:**  There are multiple `MODE = 'dev'` lines.
+*   **Redundant `MODE` Definitions:**  There are multiple `` lines.
 It would be more efficient to have a single definition.
 This is a simple error in style, not a bug.

 ### Relationships with Other Parts of the Project